MA5951/MAutilsPro/docs/docs/Pages/logger.md

 # MALog Logging System

-`MALog` is the unified logging utility in MAutils.
-It provides an interface for real-time logging to **NetworkTables** as well as persistent storage via **DataLogManager**.
+MALog is the unified logging utility in MAutils.
+It provides an interface for real-time logging to NetworkTables, as well as persistent storage via DataLogManager.

-MALog is ideal for debugging, telemetry, logging controller input, kinematics, and high-level state transitions across autonomous and teleop.
+The logger records all NetworkTables data, including values logged via MALog, joystick states, vision coprocessor output, and FMS data.

 ---